Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

     // lineAB (U) - Line from middle finger tip to knuckle (destination - source) let lineAB = middleKnucklePosition - middleFingerTipPosition

-    // pointP (V) - Position of the thumb tip relative to middle finger tip
+    // pointP (V) - Position of the thumb tip relative to lineAB's origin
     //             (This is the point we're going to project onto lineAB) let pointP = thumbPosition - middleFingerTipPosition